orbitalquark/textadept/doc/manual/1_Introduction.md

 These are just some of Textadept's strengths.
-Textadept is not about constraining the user to a certain set of features while allowing minimal custimization and/or extensibility.
+Textadept is not about constraining the user to a certain set of features while allowing minimal customization and/or extensibility.
 Textadept is about allowing that customization and extensibility from the start; the features come after that.

 <div style="float: left; margin: 0 3em 1em 0;">